NerioVillalobos/plugin-metadelta/README.md

 By default the command looks for `sfdx-project.json` in the current directory (or its parents) and inspects the `force-app/main/default/classes` folder.

 > **Tip:** After pulling plugin updates, run `sf plugins link .` again so the Salesforce CLI registers the new `findtest` command.
+> Each execution prints `metadelta findtest v<version>` at the top of the output; if the number doesn't match the version in
+> `package.json`, relink the plugin to avoid using a cached build.

 #### Quick start